lbaehren/lofarsoft/src/Anaamika/doc/source/process_image.rst

         large, with very different errors on fluxes.

     specind_flux
-        parameter is a string (default is ``'total'``) that determines whether spectral indices are calculated for total fluxes
+        This parameter is a string (default is ``'total'``) that determines whether spectral indices are calculated for total fluxes
         (``'total'``) or peak fluxes (``'peak'``) if ``spectralindex_do`` is ``True``.

     specind_kappa